jktboston/jktboston.github.io/teaching.md

   - "/img/wood.jpg": "Wood County (OH) Courthouse"
 ---

-<p align="justify">Teaching is something that excites me!
-I enjoy working with students.
-I do my best to make myself as available as possible for research, mentoring, discussions about career path/graduate school, extracurricular advising, and personal/community-building conversations.
+<p align="justify">Teaching is something that excites me, and I enjoy working with students.
+I do my best to make myself as available as possible for student research, mentoring, discussions about career path/graduate school, extracurricular advising, and personal/community-building conversations.
 I find that in-class discussions often lead to promising research questions both for me and my students.
 I enjoy teaching introductory and advanced courses across American politics topics, with a strong focus on law & courts.</p>

 During the summer months, Prof. Boston is available for virtual meetings scheduled at our mutual convenience.